danny-baker/deploy-beast-datascience-vm/README.md

 More info [here](https://azure.microsoft.com/en-gb/pricing/details/virtual-machines/linux/).
 Useful website [azurepricenet](https://azureprice.net/) allows you to quickly find  the VM family and specific model you need, with pricing.

 It's worth noting that on a standard PAYG account you won't be able to provision a beast out of the box.
 All Azure accounts have soft and hard vcpu (core) quotas, so if you want anything beyond about 32 cores you will need to lodge a service desk request for a quota increase, which can take 48hrs to process.
+You can check your current limit based on a given region for all VM types in the Az CLI `az vm list-usage --location "East US" -o table`, more info [here](https://docs.microsoft.com/en-us/azure/virtual-machines/linux/quotas).

 ### Where does my VM live?
 Microsoft has datacenters across the world which you can visualise on a [map](https://azure.microsoft.com/en-gb/global-infrastructure/geographies/).
 Your VM will live in a datacenter of your choosing based on the location of the 'resource group' that you will set.
 An Azure resource group is simply a convenient bucket to put all your resources in, much like a folder on a your desktop computer.
 You can control access at the 'folder' level and remove all it's contents by deleting it in one go.
 There are marginal price differences between regions, but for this use case, the most important factor is to choose the closest zone to your present location, to minimise latency between you and the machine.
 For example "Central US" or "UK South".